Student-run magazine Babe Lincoln showcases intellectual discourse

 “Do we all have a good angle?”
 Senior Faheem Dyer ’19 asks, as a few around the table hold up their phones to capture the moment.
 Using a borrowed set of keys, he breaks the tape on the box and lifts the flaps, revealing the contents.
-A round of “oohs,” and the scent of ink and chemicals fills the room.
+A round of “oohs,” and the scent of freshly printed ink fills the room.

 The third issue of Babe Lincoln has arrived.